RobWar-code/swatter/README.md

 ## Introduction

-The game is for one player and consists of a graphic setting with a table with various fragile objects on it and an object to be used as swatter that is to be used by the player to strike down various bugs as they fly or crawl across the table.
+The game is for one player and consists of a graphic setting with
+surfaces (in this case a window alcove with shelving) with various fragile objects on it and an object to be used as a swatter that is to be used by the player to strike down various bugs as they fly around the stage.
 The object is to strike the bugs without smashing the fragile objects (points deducted), each successful strike scores points.

 ## Layout

-The layout consists of a window alcove with net curtains and ornaments to the left and a set of shelving with ornaments to the right.
-The window alcove should be not more than 390px wide, with the adjacent shelving occupying the remaining 610px of the maximum size stage (1000px);
+The layout consists of a window alcove with curtains and ornaments on the shelving within and in front of the alcove.
+The alcove image is 490 x 475 px to allow for mobiles.
+The scoring graphic appears to the right of the stage on wide screens and below it on smaller.

-As the display is shrunk, the scale remains the same, but only those ornaments visible on the left are displayed.
-The swatter is moved accordingly.

 ### Preliminary Visual Design Discursive